-(This is part one of a two-part article on responsibility and consequences, originally published in 2011)
+(Part one of a two-part article on responsibility and consequences)

 A man reaps what he sows.Galatians 6:7b